stoeps13/connections-doc/source/admin/admin/r_admin_profiles_admin_props.md

     -   role: The role to assign to each user in the list.
     -   filename: The name of the text file containing the list of users.
 The text file must be locally accessible from the client environment and must contain one valid email address per line.
 This command assigns the specified role to each user whose email addresses is listed in this file.

+        !!! note
-        **Note:** If you are processing several hundreds of users, create several files and execute them in separate commands.
+    If you are processing several hundreds of users, create several files and execute them in separate commands.

     You can assign one of the following roles to internal users: